-The results of the CCGP will become a part of your medical record.
+The results of the CCGP become a part of the patient's medical record.
 Test results are stored in the laboratory's computer records, and are normally automatically sent to computerized medical records of New York Presbyterian Hospital and Columbia University.
 Columbia University, NewYork-Presbyterian and Weill Cornell Medicine and their related entities participate in an Organized Health Care Arrangement (OHCA).
 This allows us to share health information to carry out treatment, payment and our joint health care operations, including integrated information system management, health information exchange, financial and billing services, insurance services, insurance, quality improvement, and risk management activities.
 Organizations that will follow this Notice include Columbia University, NewYork-Presbyterian sites, Weill Cornell Medicine and their related entities.

 If you do not want these results to be sent to these records, you must inform us about this.
-Unless you tell us not to transmit them, the results will become part of your electronic medical record.
-Even if they do not become part of the electronic medical record, the results may be made available to individuals/organizations with legal access to your medical record, on a strict "need-to-know" basis.
-Those with legal access include, but are not limited to, the physicians and nursing staff directly involved in your care, the your current and future insurance carriers and others specifically authorized by you or your authorized representative to gain access to your medical records.
+Unless you tell us not to transmit them, the results will become part of the patient's electronic medical record.
+Even if they do not become part of the electronic medical record, the results may be made available to individuals/organizations with legal access to the patient's medical record, on a strict "need-to-know" basis.
+Those with legal access include, but are not limited to the physicians and nursing staff directly involved in the patient's care, the patient's current and future insurance carriers, after consent is obtained, and others specifically authorized by you or your authorized representative to gain access to your child's medical records.

-\\\\\ (Initial) I understand, that the results will be automatically transmitted to my electronic medical records in the NYPH and Columbia University EMRs.
-I do not object to this.
+(Initial) I understand, that the results will be automatically transmitted to the patient's electronic medical records in the

-(Initial) Please do not transmit any of the results to the hospital or university electronic medical records.
-I understand that the results will continue to be part of the laboratory's electronic information system.
-If test results are not entered into my hospital or university electronic medical records, future physicians may not have access to those results.
-I understand that I must assume responsibility for informing my future physicians about findings of CCGP test that affect my healthcare.
+(Initial) Please do not transmit any of the results to the Hospital's electronic medical records.
+I understand that the results win 11 continue to be part of the laboratory's electronic information system.
+If the results are not entered in the Hospital or University's electronic medical records, future physicians may not have access to those results.
+I understand I must assume responsibility for nforming my child's future physicians of these results, or for requesting that physicians contact the Columbia University Personalized Genomic Medicine Laboratory for these.

-7. How long are the CCGP results kept in the testing lab?
+7. How long are the CCGP results kept in the testing?